stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 idris2 --find-ipkg
 ```

-Now load module `Appendices.Projects` a checkout the type
+Now load module `Appendices.Projects` and checkout the type
 of `singleton`:

 ```repl